zowe/docs-site/docs/user-guide/configure-instance-directory.md

 # Creating and configuring the Zowe instance directory

 The Zowe instance directory contains configuration data required to launch a Zowe runtime.
 This includes port numbers, location of dependent runtimes such as Java, Node, z/OSMF, as well as log files.
 When Zowe is started, configuration data will be read from files in the instance directory and logs will be written to files in the instance directory.

+## Prerequisites

-Before creating an instance directory you should have created a keystore directory containing the Zowe certificate, see [Creating Zowe Certificates](configuring-zowe-certificates.md).
-You should also have already configured the z/OS environment, see [Configuring the z/OS system for Zowe](#configure-zos-system.md).
+Before creating an instance directory, ensure that you have created a keystore directory that contains the Zowe certificate.
+For information about how to create a keystore directory, see [Creating Zowe certificates](configure-certificates.md).
+Also ensure that you have already configured the z/OS environment.
+For information about how to configure the z/OS environment, see [Configuring the z/OS system for Zowe](configure-zos-system.md).

+## Creating an instance directory

 To create an instance directory, navigate to the Zowe runtime directory `<ZOWE_ROOT_DIR>` and execute the following commands: